baddeo/creative-coding/presentation/presentation.md

 The Web is not the Internet.
 If the Internet is a global *brain* (infrastructure), the Web is all the *memories* and *thoughts* that run on top o it.

-The WWW started as a bunch of images and text linked together.
+The WWW started as a bunch of images and text linked together, over **2 computers in Switzerland**.
 A special kind of text, aka **hypertext** because it's linked together by **hyperlinks**.

 ## How does the WWW work?

 (Image of *browser* and *server*, with *HTTP* and *HTML* in between)

-The **browser**** is your waiter, takes an HTTP request from you and sends it to the Internet, to find a resource/page/site that responds to your request.
+The **browser** is your waiter, takes an HTTP request from you and sends it to the Internet, to find a resource/page/site that responds to your request.

 If you haven't mistyped your request, this will reach a server on the other end.